lankydan/rust-web-with-rocket/rust-web-with-rocket.md

 ```
 ### Mapping to structs

 At this point we have a people table which we can start inserting data into.
-Since Diesel is an ORM we are obviously going to start mapping the table to something that represents the table in Rust.
+Since Diesel is an ORM we are obviously going to start mapping the table to something that represents the it in Rust.
 To do just that we will use a struct.
 ```rust
 use super::schema::people;